ArtiomVlasov/trip-planner/README.md

 Notes:

-- `backend` expects an existing Postgres database via `DB_*` variables.
+- Docker Compose starts a local PostGIS database automatically.
+- The default `DB_HOST=db` uses Docker's internal network between containers.
-- The default `DB_HOST=host.docker.internal` is convenient when Postgres runs on the host machine.
+- The database is not exposed on the host by default.
+- On first startup, the database initializes the `postgis` extension automatically.
 - For domain deployment behind host nginx, leave `VITE_API_BASE_URL` empty so the frontend uses the same origin.
 - `BACKEND_CORS_ORIGINS` should include `https://liberty-music.lol` and `https://www.liberty-music.lol`.